NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 Quality control metrics are collected before and after the alignment workflow and reviewed to identify potential low-quality data files.
 Basic metrics such as GC content and mean read length as well as quality score metrics are collected from unaligned reads using [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Quality metrics collected by the GDC for aligned reads include idxstat and flagstat.
 Coverage information is collected using Picard [CollectHsMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectHsMetrics).

-Quality control metrics for each file endpoint can be accessed through the API using the 'expand=analysis.metadata.read_groups,analysis.metadata.read_groups.read_group_qcs' parameter.
+Quality control metrics for each file endpoint can be accessed through the API using the `expand=analysis.metadata.read_groups,analysis.metadata.read_groups.read_group_qcs` parameter.
 Click [here](https://gdc-api.nci.nih.gov/files/40e311a4-67aa-468a-8e09-1c7daa2d10bb?pretty=true&expand=analysis.metadata.read_groups,analysis.metadata.read_groups.read_group_qcs) for an example query.

 #### Reference Genome